rcook/pansite/README.md

 stack exec -- pansite-app --port 3000
 ```

-In your web browser, navigate to a route defined in `routes.yaml`, e.g. http://localhost:3000/content/ctp.
+In your web browser, navigate to a route defined in `routes.yaml`, e.g. `http://localhost:3000/content/ctp`.

-Note that you'll need to have the `pandoc` executable on your system search path for the time being otherwise Pansite will fail at runtime.
-Once we embed Pandoc into the `pansite-app` executable directly, this will no longer be a requirement.

 ## Licence